lj020326/ansible-datacenter/roles/bootstrap-jenkins/README.md

 It is also possible to prevent the repo file from being added by setting  `jenkins_repo_url: ''`.
 This is useful if, for example, you sign your own packages or run internal package management (e.g. Spacewalk).

+    jenkins_options: ""

+Extra options (e.g. setting the HTTP keep alive timeout) to pass to Jenkins on startup via `JENKINS_OPTS` in the systemd override.conf file can be configured using the var `jenkins_options`.
+By default, no options are specified.

     jenkins_java_options: "-Djenkins.install.runSetupWizard=false"

-Extra Java options for the Jenkins launch command configured in the init file can be set with the var `jenkins_java_options`.
+Extra Java options for the Jenkins launch command configured via `JENKINS_JAVA_OPTS` in the systemd override.conf file can be set with the var `jenkins_java_options`.
 For example, if you want to configure the timezone Jenkins uses, add `-Dorg.apache.commons.jelly.tags.fmt.timeZone=America/New_York`.
 By default, the option to disable the Jenkins 2.0 setup wizard is added.

     jenkins_init_changes:
-      - option: "JENKINS_ARGS"
+      - option: "JENKINS_OPTS"
-        value: "--prefix={{ jenkins_url_prefix }}"
+        value: "{{ jenkins_options }}"
-      - option: "JENKINS_JAVA_OPTIONS"
+      - option: "JAVA_OPTS"
         value: "{{ jenkins_java_options }}"
+      - option: "JENKINS_HOME"
+        value: "{{ jenkins_home }}"
+      - option: "JENKINS_PREFIX"
+        value: "{{ jenkins_url_prefix }}"
+      - option: "JENKINS_PORT"
+        value: "{{ jenkins_http_port }}"

-Changes made to the Jenkins init script; the default set of changes set the configured URL prefix and add in configured Java options for Jenkins' startup.
-You can add other option/value pairs if you need to set other options for the Jenkins init file.
+Changes made to the Jenkins systemd override.conf file; the default set of changes set the configured URL prefix, Jenkins home directory, Jenkins port and adds the configured Jenkins and Java options for Jenkins' startup.
+You can add other option/value pairs if you need to set other options for the Jenkins systemd override.conf file.

     jenkins_proxy_host: ""
     jenkins_proxy_port: ""